Bhayavadar, Gujarat: Economy

 Agriculture is the main driver of the economy here, and the majority of people here are involved in farming.
 Some people are also into politics, administration, and education.
-However, the bulk of the village youth have their own businesses in the fields of construction, embroidery, software, etc. Residents of the village are also known to work in Rajkot, Ahemadabad, Surat, and Mumbai.
+However, the bulk of the village youth have their own businesses in the fields of construction, embroidery, software, etc. Residents of the village are also known to work in Rajkot, Ahmedabad, Surat, and Mumbai.

 Sarpanch

 Kishorbhai Lunagariya was the former Sarpanch of Bhayavadar.
 The incumbent Sarpanch is Shirimati Kanchanben Lunagariya, who has constantly been working painstakingly for the development of the village.
 She is assisted by the council of members of Gram Panchayat and Batukbhai Bhalala, the Deputy Sarpanch of the village.